Facial expressions are a primary form of communication

 I use eye contact, facial expressions, gestures and postures.

-I consider that facial expressions form a complex and complete language.
-However, most humans are social and communication peewees; so they have problems expressing themselves that way, except with their family and friends.
+However, most humans are social and communication peewees; therefore, they struggle to express themselves in this way, except with their family and friends.